irufus/gdax-java/CONTRIBUTING.md

 The current codebase tests what is sensible and possible to test.
 Mainly getting things.
 Testing items are submitted to the server isn't ideal as the GDAX sandbox no longer exists so it isn't particularly safe to do this especially for placing orders.

-# I want to create some new element in the codebase
+## I want to create some new element in the codebase

 Where do you start?

 Add this template, add the relevant tests you want, then begin implementing your code.

-Note Dependency injection is far more predictable in spring if constructor injection is used (i.e. put the @Autowired/@Inject annotation on the constructor rather than a field in your class).
+Note Dependency injection is far more predictable in spring if constructor injection is used (i.e. put the @Autowired/@Inject annotation on the constructor rather than a field in your class - if a class only has one constructor the @Autowired annotation is not necessary).

 ```java
 @Component